Exotic (Priyanka Chopra song): Synopsis

 Shot in South Beach, Miami, the accompanying music video for "Exotic", directed by Emil Nava, shows Chopra wearing a monokini in the ocean as well as scenes with Pitbull filmed in a mansion and outdoor scenes in a forest.
 Chopra spoke to The Hollywood Reporter about the music video for "Exotic," saying: "It's exotic!
 According to me, exotic is beaches and sun and dancing.
 It's a summer song, a summer anthem.
 It's really about feeling hot and sexy.
 I am from Mumbai; Pitbull is from Cuba -- and we meet in Miami."
 In an interview with Katie Van Buren of Fuse on 15 August 2013, Chopra showed how to do some of the Bollywood-inspired dance moves that are featured in the music video, including the thumka and Bollywood-inspired hand motions.
 Chopra jokingly called this move "the Priyanka", commenting "it's not narcissistic at all!"
 Writer Jeff Benjamin from Fuse commented, "the accompanying music video features Chopra busting out super-sexy Indian dance moves" and concluded, "it's all about the hips."

 Reception

 Amy Sciarretto from 105.7 FM ("PopCrush 105.7") gave the video a more positive review, commenting that Chopra looks "breathtakingly hot in a nude-hued bathing suit" as she "whips her soaking wet hair back and forth and gives off a smoldering stare".
-Sciarretto also comments that "watching her cool off by taking a dip in the water will certainly make the viewer work up a sweat."
-As of now it has acquired over 100 million views.
+Sciarretto also comments that "watching her cool off by taking a dip in the water will certainly make the viewer work up a sweat".
+As of now, the music video has acquired over 269 million views.